Roma Agrawal

 Mark Billingham

 Mark is a Festival founder patron and well-established Festival favourite as the ChipLit Quiz master.
 He also happens to be one of the country's most entertaining and popular crime writers with a brand new detective series on its way in May 2023.
+And we're thrilled to be bringing The Last Dance to a very special festival event on 26 May.

 Read More